 If you’re thinking about studying a Master of Laws by research, find out more about what the Faculty of Law can offer you and your research project.
 Read more about Research Degrees—PhD and Master of Laws.

 The Faculty of Graduate Research (FGR) provides a first port of call for all students interested in enrolling in a PhD at Victoria.

 The FGR website provides an online enrolment procedure (incorporating scholarship application), along with answers and resources related to a host of questions.
 Note: the FGR continues to provide support to PhD students throughout their studies at Victoria.

 How to apply

-Applications are sent to the FGR and are due by 1 March, 1 July and 1 November.
+Applications to the Faculty of Graduate Research are due by 1 March, 1 July and 1 November.
 Formal acceptance into the programme occurs after the deadline.